fhildeb/lukso-node-guide/8-notifications/01-telegram-alerts.md

 5. Within the `Alert` tab, select `Notifications`.
 6. Click `send to` and choose your notification channel.
 7. Click the back arrow on the top left of the Grafana screen.
-8. Repeat for each alert.
+8. Repeat the above steps for each alert.
 9. When finished, click on `apply`.
-10. Click `save changes` on the top right corner.
+10. Click `save changes` in the top right corner.
 11. Specify a message for the update.
 12. Click on `save`.